-- Senator John Hoeven is the EERC’s tenth Energy Champion.
-Senator Hoeven’s leadership, vision, and commitment to the state of North Dakota and to its energy industry throughout his career have kept North Dakota and the EERC at the forefront of energy development nationwide.
-Throughout his service to North Dakota and the nation, Senator Hoeven has been a champion of the EERC's work.
-His leadership regarding the EERC’s Cooperative Agreement with the U.S. Department of Energy (DOE) resulted in its recent expansion from $2.5 million to $12 million, and he continues to point to the EERC's successful research partnership with DOE as an example of how such a relationshipcan lead to the development and deployment of innovative energy technologies for the future.
+- U.S. Senator John Hoeven has championed the state of North Dakota, its energy industry, and the EERC's work throughout his career.
+His leadership, vision, and commitment have kept North Dakota ana the EERC at the forefront of energy development nationwide.
+His efforts resulted in the expansion of the EERC's Cooperative Agreement with the U.S. Department of Energy (DOE) from $2.5 million to $12 million, pointing to the EERC's successful research partnership with DOE as an example of how such a relationshipcan lead to the development and deployment of innovative energy technologies for the future.

 - Dr. Michael Jones, Vice President of Research and Development, North Dakota Lignite Energy Council, has had a significant impact on the nation, North Dakota, the lignite industry, and the EERC.
 With more than 35 years in the energy industry, his dedication to the EERC was integral to its success and transition from a federal facility to one of the nation's premier energy research facilities.
 Jone's role in developing early industry-government consortia provided a road map for decades of success at the EERC.
 His ability to translate and communicate complex technical subjects to broad audiences and form strong partnerships made him an invaluable asset to hte EERC and the energy industry.